 What is a Wardrobe Essential?

-Keep in mind that, depending on the climate where you live, the amount of traveling you do, your lifestyle and your personal style essence, your list of wardrobe essentials may vary from mine.
+Keep in mind that, depending on the climate where you live, the amount of traveling you do, your lifestyle and your personal style essence, your list of summer wardrobe essentials may vary from mine.
 But the key is to make sure you have plenty of staples – pants, dresses/skirts, tops and outer layers – in either one of your two neutrals or your signature colors so that you can mix and match your clothing.
 (By the way, you can learn more about selecting the colors of your wardrobe and what I mean by neutrals and signature colors in this post.)

-Let’s get started!
+With that, let’s get started!

 The length of your shorts is totally up to you.
-Most women will look good in shorts with an inseam between 4″ and 6″.
+Most women will look good in shorts with an inseam between 4″ and 7″.
 Longer shorts will look better on women with longer legs (I’m 5’8″).
-But if you’re not so tall and still desire to wear Bermuda length denim shorts, pair them with sandals or sneakers in a color close to the shade of your skin.
+But if you’re not so tall and still desire to wear Bermuda length shorts, pair them with sandals or sneakers in a color close to the shade of your skin.
 That way your legs will look longer and the lengthier shorts will look more in proportion.

 Note: All of the links in this post are affiliate links.
 If you shop through them and buy something, I potentially earn a commission, but at no additional cost to you.
 Thank you for shopping my links and supporting my work.
 It’s a pleasure to serve you!

 I do still occasionally choose to wear shorts out and about, too.
 I have a feeling the day will come when I’ll stop wearing shorts beyond my front door.
 I know many of my readers have already made that decision, and as I age I can understand why.
 But for now I still like to have at least one pair of dressier shorts on hand.
 Especially when we’re vacationing in warmer climates I like to have these to wear out to dinner or for an outing.